 A nebulizer changes liquid medicine into fine droplets (in aerosol or mist form) that are inhaled through a mouthpiece or mask.
-Nebulizers can be used to deliver bronchodilator (airway-opening) medicines such as albuterol (Ventolin ®, Proventil ® or Airet ®) or ipratropium bromide (Atrovent ®).
+Nebulizers can be used to deliver many types of medicines.

-A nebulizer may be used instead of a metered dose inhaler (MDI).
-It is powered by a compressed air machine and plugs into an electrical outlet.
-Portable nebulizers, powered by an internal battery or cigarette lighter, are available for individuals requiring treatments away from home.
+A nebulizer might be used instead of other inhalers.
+A nebulizer is powered by a compressed air machine and plugs into an electrical outlet.

 Nebulizer care guidelines